In this guide

 - A reflective piece can be considered ‘evidence’, although the decision maker should consider at what stage in the proceedings it was produced.

-- Testimonials from a manager or supervisor should carry more weight than those from friends or colleagues.
+- Testimonials from a manager or supervisor will usually carry more weight than those from friends or colleagues.
 References or testimonials should be signed by the author, dated, on letter-headed paper, and include contact details so we are able to verify the contents of the reference or testimonial.

-- It should be clear that the author is aware of the full details of the allegations against the nurse, midwife or nursing associate, and of the nurse, midwife or nursing associate’s acceptance of the charges.
+- It should be clear that the author of the reference/testimonial is aware of the full details of the allegations against the nurse, midwife or nursing associate.

 - The content of the reference or testimonial should be relevant to the issues being considered by the decision maker.